World trade without rules? US shuts down WTO appeals court

 The United States, under a president who favors a go-it-alone approach to economics and diplomacy, appears to prefer it that way.

-The terms of two of the last three judges on the WTO's appellate body end Tuesday.
+The terms of two of the last three judges on the WTO's appellate body neared their end at midnight Tuesday.
 Their departure will deprive the de facto Supreme Court of world trade of its ability to issue rulings.

 Among the disputes left in limbo are seven cases that have been brought against Trump's decision last year to declare foreign steel and aluminum a threat to U.S. national security and to hit them with import taxes.